- GAO Report – Managing for Results: Opportunities to Strengthen Agencies' Customer Service Efforts (PDF, 1.83 MB, 58 pages, Oct. 2010)

 - IRS Provides Helpful and Accurate Tax Law Assistance, But Taxpayers Experience Lenghty Wait Times to Speak with Assistors (PDF, 774 KB, 35 pages, July 2011)

 A customer experience model is a blueprint for improving customer service.
-Follow this model and learn how to "wow" your customers.
+GSA has developed a model which you can adapt for your own use, so you, too, can "wow" your customers.